 For segment three, I answer the question: What is toxic?
 Do we call people toxic just to avoid our own personal growth?
 A listener challenges me on the topic.

-I felt good that I could bring value to his life but also a little bad that I could be seen as the bearer of bad news!
-After all, sometimes life goes by and you can be in happy denial until someone points out that something might be wrong.
+Sometimes life goes by and you can be in happy denial until someone points out that something might be wrong.
 [Read more…]

 You usually don’t discuss suicidal thoughts with others.
 And because of that, they fester inside.
 Often the people around you have no clue what’s going on with you until it’s too late.